ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 ## From http to https

 ### SSL certificate
-Now we need to implement SSL adding a certificate.
-Two options to get a ssl certificate :
+First we'll configure a http server and then modify it to redirect to https, for which we'll need to implement SSL adding a certificate.
+Two options to get a SSL certificate :

 * provided by your Domain Name provider